cherti/PromAuthProxy/README.md

 ### with Prometheus

-PromAuthProxy is a proxy that sits before the Prometheus-intstance in question and currently supporting HTTP Basic Auth as the authentication method of choice to allow access to the Prometheus behind it.
+PromAuthProxy is a proxy that sits before the Prometheus-intstance in question.
+To ensure that users only see their own metrics, PromAuthProxy takes a target label (by default the `job`-label), inspects the query that is submitted to the prometheus and ensures that every query includes the target label set to the value of the HTTP-Header (by default) `X-prometheus-injectable`, either by injecting it if not present or overwriting if specified differently.
-To ensure that users only see their own metrics, PromAuthProxy takes a target label (by default the `job`-label), inspects the query that is submitted to the prometheus and ensures that every query includes the target label set to the Basic-Auth-username, either by injecting it if not present or overwriting if specified differently.
+The `X-Prometheus-injectable` has to be set by a previous component, for example an nginx providing HTTP basic auth or any other component that is able to set such an HTTP-Header.
+The label used is freely choosable, but should of course be present in the time series (to be ensured via the prometheus-configuration).

-Currently, the target-list and the rules-list are not filtered as this would require modifying the HTML response.
+In addition to this, when the label `job` is used for such multi-tenancy separation PromAuthProxy also filteres the target list as well as the alerts view as long as the alert names start with the injected job label (such as `"username: CPUbusy"`).

 ### with Alertmanager

-Similar to the Prometheus-Setup, PromAuthProxy injects the target-label with the login name as value into every query and inspection of a silence, as well as into the generation of a new silence.
+Similar to the Prometheus-Setup, PromAuthProxy injects the target-label into every query and inspection of a silence, as well as into the generation of a new silence.
 This means that users can only see alerts with the target-label set to their username and no other and can only generate new silences with the according matcher included (actually users can generate a silence without and the matcher is injected by PromAuthProxy automatically).
-Therefore with PromAuthProxy before users should not be able to tell if other people are using the same alertmanager.
+Therefore with PromAuthProxy before users should not be able to tell if other people are using the same alertmanager except for the names in the dropdown.

 ## Building and running